-A self-proclaimed financial expert (who is also a lawyer in real life) emailed me (after I downloaded a whitepaper of his) to tell me my simple approach to financial planning was very lazy and not client focused.
-I told him he misspelled “effective” and erroneously included the word “not.”
+A while back, a self-proclaimed financial expert (who is also a lawyer in real life) emailed me (after I downloaded a whitepaper of his) to tell me my simple approach to financial planning was very lazy and not client focused.

-He told me the consumer is basically stoopid and needs to be told what to buy and then blocked my email from his servers.
-I don’t understand why people don’t trust these folks. ¯_(ツ)_/¯
+He also told me the consumer is basically stoopid and needs to be told what to buy and then blocked my email from his servers.
+I don't understand why people don't trust these folks.

 Anyway, this kind of thing is pretty common in the industry.

 A good deal of financial planners think their clients are idiots, which is why some of them engage in deceptive marketing practices.
 Don't get me wrong.
 These advisors aren't screwing their clients over to make money.
 They're screwing their clients over because:

 2) They're "type A" personalities who have a supercharged personality and are essentially on a massive power trip.
 They actually love the feeling of being in control, and even in control of other people and in my own personal (non-professional) opinion, they "get off" on it.
 They can't live without it.
 And, to feed their need to control others, they resort to dishonest and manipulative tactics.